nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `ResidenceTracker` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add a residence**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
+1. User adds in the details of a residence
+2. User confirms the addition
-3. User requests to delete a specific person in the list
+3. System confirms the addition and residence is added to the list of existing residence
-4. AddressBook deletes the person

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+Error in submission if user did not provide all relevant fields.

+    * 2a1.
+ResidenceTracker shows an error message.

+      use case restarts from 1.

+**Use case: Delete a residence**

+**MSS**

+1. User deletes a residence with a INDEX
+2. System confirms the input number
+3. System deletes the respective entry of the residence

     Use case ends.

-* 3a.
-The given index is invalid.
+**Extensions**

-    * 3a1.
-AddressBook shows an error message.
+* 2a.
+System detects an error in the entered INDEX

+    * 2a1.
+System requests for the correct format of deletion.
+    * 2a2.
+User inputs the correct delete command with INDEX.

       Use case resumes at step 2.

+**Use case: Find an apartment**

+**MSS**

+1. User keys in the keywords to search residences
+2. System returns the residence(s) which include the keyword in their name

+    Use case ends.

+**Extensions**

+* 1a. no matching residences are found

+    * 1a1. a corresponding message is displayed.

+      Use case ends.

+**Use case: View list of all apartments**

+**MSS**

+1. User keys in the list command
+2. System lists all residences

+    Use case ends.

+**Extensions**

+* 1a. no residences are found

+    * 1a1. a corresponding message is displayed.

+      Use case ends.

+**Use case: Edit apartment status**

+**MSS**

+1. User keys in the index and status of the residence to be edited
+2. System validates the edition
+3. System updates the residence status

+    Use case ends.

+**Extensions**

+* 2a.
+System detects an error in the entered INDEX or in entered status

+    * 2a1.
+System requests for the expected format of edit command.
+    * 2a2.
+User inputs the correct edit command with necessary details.

+      Use case resumes at step 2.

+**Use case: Show all available commands**

+**MSS**

+1. User keys in the help command
+2. System shows a list of all available commands to help master the use of the app and the URL to the User Guide

+    Use case ends.

+**Use case: Exit the application**

+**MSS**

+1. User keys in the exit command
+2. System closes
+    Use case ends.

 *{More to be added}*